The

 Considerations:

-Off is
+Off

-to use.
-Writing to the Report_1.html and Report_2.html files during Calc Races routines
+continue to use.
+Writing to the Report_1.html and Report_2.html files during Calc Races routines is what drives creation of the HTML

-Do not
+Do

-persist this setting as On by checking the box unless you want to disable
+not persist this setting as On by checking the box unless you want to disable

-creation of the HTML Report during Calc Races routines.
+creation of the HTML Report during Calc Races

 Consider

-checking the box (to shave a few seconds off of each Calc Races routine) if you
+checking the box (to shave a few seconds off of each Calc

-use the Live Play Module exclusively for your own live play and never look at
+Races routine) if you use the Live Play Module exclusively for your own live

-the HTML Report.
+play and never look at the HTML Report.

 Overlay